micycle1/PThreading/README.md

 An easy multithreading drawing framework for Processing.
 A framework to allow multithreaded drawing in Processing.

+## Intro

+The framework consists of two classes: PThread and PThreadManager.
+You override the PThread class with your code and then add instances of this class to the PThreadManager, which runs the instances as threads that draw into the Processing stage.

 ## Motivation

 Natively, Processing runs on a single thread -- the *draw()* loop.